crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/blocklists/subscription.md

 ![](/img/console/blocklists/subscription_popup.png)

 :::warning
-Please note that only security engines version 1.4.2 or higher can be subscribed to a blocklist.
+Please note that only Security Engines version 1.4.2 or higher can be subscribed to a blocklist.
 If you use an older version, please update it to the latest version.
 :::

 ![](/img/console/blocklists/subscription_lapi_error.png)